DeDeDeK/KARchipelago/README.md

 - All players receiving items

 #### Code/misc
-- more fine-grained options for which traps are enabled
+- more fine-grained options for which traps or patches are enabled
+- option to reveal (but not unlock) the whole checklist at game start by writing 10 to every checkbox?
+- fully unlock every checkbox on game complete?
+- yaml option to sync the local checklist state with the server checked locations upon connection. for people who don't care about saves being edited/wiped and want the convenience of not having to juggle save files for each lobby

 ## Contributing